Find out about which goods and services for disabled people and people aged 60 or over that you should apply zero or reduced rate VAT.

 - specialised washing and lavatory facilities accessible to disabled people

 - specially equipped galley and sleeping areas and steering facilities designed for use by disabled people

 - wheelchair clamps

 - steering or other controls adapted for use by disabled people

-If the boat does not meet these conditions, it may still qualify for VAT zero rating under a separate relief see Notice 744C: ships, aircraft and associated services or Notice 701/20: caravans and houseboats.
+If the boat does not meet these conditions, it may still qualify for VAT zero rating under a separate relief, see Ships, aircraft and associated services (VAT Notice 744C) or Caravans and houseboats (VAT Notice 701/20).